The famous 6 jours cyclos de Vars are back from July 1 to 7 to once again explore the legendary roads of the Southern Alps!

-The 6 Jours de Vars has been kicking off the Vars summer season for almost 35 years.
+The 6 Jours de Vars has been kicking off the summer season in Vars for almost 35 years.
 Every year, up to 200 cyclists gather in Vars to tackle some of the most beautiful passes in the Southern Alps.
-Over the course of the week, these seasoned cyclists will tackle a total of 730 km and 15070 meters of positive altitude difference.
+Over the course of the week, these seasoned cyclists will tackle a total of 730 km and 15070 meters of ascent.

-But isn’t this the week-long event for cyclotourists that many cycling friends I’ve met here and there have told me about?
+But isn’t this the week-long event for cycle tourists that many cycling friends I’ve met here and there have told me about?
 It’s said to be a star-shaped tour centered on the commune of Vars in the Hautes-Alpes region of France, taking in a beautiful alpine landscape.

 –